mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 Imagine we're in charge of fighting misinformation on YouTube.
 With [**_2.5 billion_ monthly active users**](https://www.businessofapps.com/data/youtube-statistics/), the stakes are high: falsehoods like Covid miracle cures, election fraud conspiracies, or climate change denial have [serious global consequences](https://www.cnn.com/2023/01/08/americas/brazil-bolsonaro-supporters-breach-congress/index.html).
 We feel the pressure of ensuring that the world can trust the data it gets from the site.
 But this is a colossal task: users upload [**over 500 hours of video every minute**](https://www.statista.com/statistics/259477/hours-of-video-uploaded-to-youtube-every-minute/), or **1.8 million hours per day.** How can we consistently identify abuse in a never-ending flood of information?

 Misinformation is complex and context-dependent.
 Did someone make a factually incorrect claim but say it was just their opinion?
 Was this claim a quote from a politician?
 Is the claim actually meant to be a joke, or sarcastic?
 Or is a false claim intentionally being made to mislead viewers?
-To parse this nuance, we _could_ have trained reviewers watch every video and follow some set of guidelines that define all misinformation.
+To parse this nuance, we _could_ set some rules, train a bunch of people, and have them watch every video and label the violating ones.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/manual_review.png" height="60%" width="60%">
 </center>

 **But this approach doesn't scale well.** To stay atop the torrent of videos, we would need _30,000 reviewers_ working nonstop to catch all misinformation.
-(Make that _100,000_ if reviewers only work 8-hour shifts and have a lunch break.)
-100,000 is an unrealistic number, even for a company as large as Google.<sup>[[1]](#1-intro)</sup> But even if we could get 100,000 reviewers, good luck training them to be consistent, as well as have perfect, up-to-date knowledge of all misleading claims and which violate YouTube's content policies.
+Actually, make that _100,000_ if reviewers only work 8-hour shifts and have a lunch break.
+100,000 is an unrealistic number, even for a company as large as Google.<sup>[[1]](#1-intro)</sup>

-Human review is necessary.
-But 100,000 reviewers isn't going to work.
+Human review is necessary, but 100,000 reviewers isn't going to work.
 So we need some way to cut down that flood of videos to just borderline cases, ones where we _do_ need a human to review.
-Is there some way to remove 90%, or 99%, or 99.999% of videos from the review queue, so the videos that are left are actually worth looking at?
+Is there some way to remove 90%, or 99%, or 99.999% of videos from the review queue, so the videos that are left are actually worth a closer look?

 Given how strong OCR, NLP, and AI content understanding in general is these days, our second approach is to **train a model (or several dozen) to _predict_ whether content is bad.** Using a model has the tremendous advantage that it is thousands or even millions of times faster than a human at labeling whether content is abusive.